Skip to main content

 Key Streams

-Express Entry, Labour Impact, Business Impact
+Express Entry, Labour Impact, and Business Impact (confirm on PEI Office of Immigration)

 Highlights